Yancey County Courthouse

 Yancey County Courthouse is a historic courthouse located at Burnsville, Yancey County, North Carolina.
 It was built in 1908, and is a two-story, Classical Revival style, stuccoed concrete block building faced in stucco.
 It has a central pedimented entrance pavilion surmounted by a blocky cupola.

-It features Corinthian order pilasters and polygonal corner projections.
-The building housed county offices until 1965, when a new courthouse was constructed.
+The building features Corinthian order pilasters and polygonal corner projections.
+It served as the location for county offices until 1965, when a new courthouse was constructed.

 It was listed on the National Register of Historic Places in 1979.